-Audits and examination reports issued on January 17, 2018 by NYS Comptroller Thomas P. DiNapoli
+Audits and examination reports issued during the week ending March 17, 2018 by NYS Comptroller Thomas P. DiNapoli

 Click on text highlighted in color to access the full report.

 Office of Children and Family Services (OCFS): Financial Oversight of the Advantage After School Program (2016-S-39)